The areas of the "Design" module

 Move the currently selected font from one list to the other.

 Adjust the order that the fonts are used in the browser.
-If the client does not support the first font because it is not installed, the other fonts will be tried one after the other.
+If the client does not support the first font because it is not installed, all subsequent fonts are tried one after the other.

 The style properties of the element are displayed here in a table where they are sorted by groups.